alex

 be happy to dig out more citations, if anyone is interested.

-I'm always happy to read more, so I'd like to see some citations--but
+I'm always happy to read more, so I'd like to see some citations--butthe translation of Hofmannsthal's prose scenario, which is out of

 I also have 0 command of the german language.
 I can certainly look